 The commercial fishery has a long history and is one of Victoria's oldest professional fisheries.
-It is likely that commercial fishing in Corner Inlet started around 1840 when the area was settled, whereby fish were harvested and later smoked, salted or dried and sent to gold rush towns.
+It is likely that commercial fishing in Corner Inlet started around 1840, whereby fish were harvested and later smoked, salted or dried and sent to gold rush towns.
 Soon afterwards, Port Albert and Port Welshpool developed as major fishing ports and are an important part of our maritime history.
+While the Corner Inlet fishery today is known for its finfish, there is some evidence that an oyster fishery operated intensively in the area during the mid-1800s whereby small oyster dredges were towed behind a small sail vessel.